Royal prerogative: Ministerial exercise of the monarch's prerogatives

-Some key areas of government are carried out by the royal prerogative but its usage is falling as functions are progressively made statutory.
+Some key areas of government are carried out by the royal prerogative, but its usage is falling as functions are progressively made statutory.

 Commonwealth realms

 United Kingdom

-In the Kingdom of England (up to 1707), the Kingdom of Great Britain (1707–1800), and the United Kingdom (since 1801), the royal prerogative was one of the central features of the realm's governance.
+In the Kingdom of England (up to 1707), the Kingdom of Great Britain (1707–1800), and the United Kingdom (since 1801), the royal prerogative was and is one of the central features of the realm's governance.

-Constitutional theorist A. V. Dicey gives the standard definition of what prerogative powers as follows:
+Constitutional theorist A. V. Dicey defines the scope of prerogative powers as:

 The scope of the royal prerogative is difficult to determine due to the uncodified nature of the constitution.
 It is clear that the existence and extent of the power is a matter of the common law of England, making the courts the final arbiter of whether a particular type of prerogative exists or not.
 Nevertheless, certain prerogative powers have been widely acknowledged and accepted over time, while others have fallen out of use.

 The royal prerogative is not constitutionally unlimited.
 In the Case of Proclamations (1611) during the reign of King James VI/I, English common law courts judges emphatically asserted that they possessed the right to determine the limits of the royal prerogative.
-Since the Glorious Revolution in 1688, which brought co-monarchs King William III and Queen Mary II to power, this interpretation of there being a separate and distinct power of the Judiciary has not been challenged by the Crown.
+Since the Glorious Revolution in 1688, which brought co-monarchs King William III and Queen Mary II to power, this interpretation of there being a separate and distinct power of the judiciary has not been challenged by the Crown.
 It has been accepted that it is emphatically the province of the court(s) to say what the law is, or means.
 This is a crucial corollary and foundation to the concept of the judicial power; and its distinct and separate nature from the executive power possessed by the Crown itself, or its ministers.
-It is important to remember that in most cases, the Monarch exercises the prerogative powers only on the advice of the Government of the day, either directly or through the Privy Council.
+In most cases, the Monarch exercises the prerogative powers only on the advice of the Government of the day, either directly or through the Privy Council.